-Annual Improvements to IFRS (2010-2012) and (2011-2013) cycles
+Annual Improvements to IFRS: (2012-2014) cycle

-In December 2013 the IASB issued narrow-scope amendments to a total of nine standards as part of its annual improvements process.
-The IASB uses the annual improvements process to make non-urgent but necessary amendments to IFRS.
-Most amendments will apply prospectively for annual periods beginning on or after July 1, 2014; however, the amendments to IFRS 2 and IFRS 3 refer to grant dates and dates of acquisition, respectively, on or after July 1, 2014.
+In September 2014 the IASB issued narrow-scope amendments to a total of four standards as part of its annual improvements process.
+The amendments will apply for years beginning on or after January 1, 2016.
 Earlier adoption is permitted, in which case, the related consequential amendments to other IFRS would also apply.
+Each of the amendments has its own specific transition requirements.